faitmamhussain/itsthevibe/htdocs/wp-content/plugins/ad-inserter/readme.txt

 You can also define paragraph tags.
 Normally only `<p>` tags are used.
 If you post contains also `<div>` or header tags you can define comma separated list of tags used to count paragraphs (e.g. **p, div, h2, h3**).
 **WARNING:** Each code block you insert on post adds one `<div>` block unelss you use **No wrapping** style. **Before Paragraph** will insert code before `<tag>`, **After Paragraph** will insert code after closing `</tag>`.
-**After Paragraph** display will not work if you specify tag names that have no closing tags!
+**After Paragraph** will not work if you specify tag names that have no closing tags!

 Additional Display Options: